rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 It's possible to generate a random file and upload it to the network in order to trigger a cheque to be sent from one node to the other.

-The following command generates a 1.6MB file, pushes it to one node and then retrieves it on the other.
+The following command generates a 1.6 MB file, pushes it to one node and then retrieves it on the other.

 The file should be large enough to immediately trigger a cheque.